technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

     home page.

 2. On the **Microsoft 365** navigation pane, select **Teams** to open it.
+    Please wait while the setup process completes.

+3. Select **Chat** and open **Copilot**

-3. Open Copilot in **Teams** and select Copilot.
-Begin a chat with **Copilot** by entering the following prompt.
+4. Begin a chat with **Copilot** by entering the following prompt.

-    ++Create a summary of the key VPN needs for Trey Research, focusing on secure remote access and compliance with industry standards.++
+    ++Create a summary of the key VPN needs for Trey Research, focusing on secure remote access and
+    compliance with industry standards.++

+    **Note**: On the Copilot page, in the **Work/Web** toggle switch at the top of the page, **Work** will be selected by default.

+5. Now you will attach the reference document shared by Trey Research to start drafting the content for Executive summary.
+Select the **Attach** (Paper clip) icon to reference the document.

+6. Select the document **Trey Research – VPN Technical Overview**.

+   **Note**: If the file is not listed in the popup list, try again by selecting the **Attach** icon.
+   Sometimes it will get displayed after the third try.

+7. You will see the selected document attached in the Prompt box.
+Click **Send** icon to trigger **Copilot** start generating the content.

+8. Copilot will comb through the reference document and start generating the content.

+9. You can rename the chat as per your requirement.

+   **Note**: Copilot chat name cannot be more than 30 characters.